-By resolution 2666 (2022) of 20 December, acting under Chapter VII of the Charter, the Council unanimously extended the mandate of MONUSCO for one year, until 20 December 2023.27 In the resolution, the Council reiterated the two strategic priorities of MONUSCO, namely, to protect civilians and to support the stabilization and strengthening of State institutions and key governance and security reforms, as well as the decision that the Mission's mandate should be implemented on the basis of a prioritization of tasks, with the protection of civilians to be given priority.28 In addition to modifying the content of the mandate, the Council defined the order of priority of the tasks of MONUSCO as follows: (a) protection of civilians; (b) disarmament, demobilization, reintegration and stabilization; and (c) security sector reform.
+By resolution 2666 (2022) of 20 December 2022, acting under Chapter VII, the Council unanimously extended the mandate of MONUSCO for one year, until 20 December 2023.
+In the resolution, the Council reiterated the two strategic priorities of MONUSCO, namely, to protect civilians and to support the stabilization and strengthening of State institutions and key governance and security reforms, as well as the decision that the Mission's mandate should be implemented based on a prioritization of tasks, with the protection of civilians to be given priority.
+In addition to modifying their content, the Council defined the following order of priority tasks of MONUSCO as follows: (i) protection of civilians; (ii) disarmament, demobilization, reintegration and stabilization; and (iii) security sector reform.